How Often Newborns Feed

 Bottle Feeding Information

-If you are planning on bottle feeding breast milk, this post has the answers to the top 9 questions.
+If you are planning on bottle feeding breast milk, learn how to safely store breast milk here.

-If you are planning on bottle feeding formula, please click here.
+If you are planning on bottle feeding formula, you will find information here.

 It’s a huge adjustment for baby to come from the womb to the outside world.